Ayesha-khalil-432/Masterji-assignment-2/README.md

 This project is an implementation of three components based on provided Figma designs using React.
 The application includes a random user profile, a random jokes tweet, and a cats listing, all fetched and displayed from different APIs.
 The components are designed to match the Figma specifications and include features such as loading states and pagination.

+## Live Application

+You can view the live application at: [https://masterji-assignment-2.vercel.app/random-user](https://masterji-assignment-2.vercel.app/random-user)

 ## Installation

 To set up the project locally, follow these steps: